All Episodes

 It's the damnedest story I ever heard.

-Let's...
-Radio, you have time.
+Let's radio, you have time.

-I would not have ever heard this story, and I've never heard one like it in my life.
+And I've never heard one like it in my life.

-So if you would...
-Oh, sure.
+So if you would.

 Especially after all these years, it'll be good to see if your story now fits your story then.

-Well, sure, sure.
+Okay, well, sure, sure.

-Basically, this all started when I sent artifacts.
+Basically, this all started.

-I had this property, or had this property, well, we're going to get into that later on.
+Well, we're going to get into that later on.

 But you owned the property at the time, right?